 BONUS ASSIGNMENT: There is an optional individual bonus assignment/project that you may complete for extra marks.
-The bonus assignment will be worth a maximum of 3% of your overall course grade (enough to go from a B to a B+ or a B+ to an A-).
+The bonus assignment will be worth a maximum of 2% of your overall course grade.
 There are multiple options for you to choose from for the bonus assignment, but you will only be assigned a grade based on ONE of the options.